EAsrat1/UNOPS-MoE-Exam-Software-Doc/docs/Installation-and-setup/Environment-Configuration.md

 # Installation and Setup

-All requirements, operating environment, plugin and code modifications for the moodule based exam software will be found here.
+All requirements, operating environment, plugin and code modifications for MOE moodule based exam software will be found here.